Charro Beans (Frijoles Charros)

 Why do Americans Celebrate Cinco de Mayo?

-Cinco de Mayo was actually first celebrated by Latinos in California in 1863, the year following the battle, with parades, people dressed in Civil War uniforms and speeches about how the Battle of Puebla fit in with the larger narrative of the abolition of slavery.
+Cinco de Mayo was first celebrated in California in 1863, the year following the battle.
+There were parades, people dressed in Civil War uniforms, and speeches were made about how the Battle of Puebla fit in with the larger narrative of the abolition of slavery.
+It eventually became more of a celebration of Mexican identity and we continue to celebrate it today with an emphasis on food, culture, and traditions of Mexico but with little historical knowledge of the date’s significance.

 What are Charro Beans?